Connecting a Turntable to your

 A Simple Approach

-To record vinyl albums (or 78s) you will need to hook up your record deck to your sound card.
+To record vinyl albums (or 78s) you will need to hook up your record deck to your sound card or other input device.
 This can be achieved either by running a cable from your Hi-Fi, or by using a Phono Pre-amp (which you will have to purchase separately).
 You can also use a USB turntable or cassette deck if you have one.

 In all cases, you can monitor what you are recording through your computer's speakers.